FoolMeOnce/gw2-activity/README.md

 This is the source code for the Guild Wars 2 - Achievement Activity Chrome extension.

-The published extension can be found at: https://chrome.google.com/webstore/detail/guild-wars-2-achievement/ilclbnmllchoomhpikjodcpaccaglokc
+The published extension can be found at:<br />
+https://chrome.google.com/webstore/detail/guild-wars-2-achievement/ilclbnmllchoomhpikjodcpaccaglokc

 Features: